Bitcoin-com/tip-jar-backend/README.md

 These endpoints need some kind of database to store the payments, so we can retrieve them later.

+The challenge shouldn't take more than an hour or two, assuming you have an environment set up for Java development.
+That being said, take as much time as you need to complete it.
+You can even add extra bells and whistles if you want, but it is absolutely not required; we're going to be looking at the quality of your code, so make that your main focus.

 ## What to do?
 You are supposed to design and implement a system that covers these API endpoints.
 We expect the code to be built in a manner that makes it easy to write tests and maintain.